Also available in: Français

-Slightly modify the checkboxes appearance
+Slightly modify the checkbox design

-What I want to get.
+What I want to get as checkbox design.

 Let’s start with the HTML code.
 A simply composed code with one